How To Determine The Right Bird Deterrents For Your PropertyApr 28, 2022

 From visual to audio deterrents, wires, spikes, lasers, and more, many bird control options exist depending on the type of bird problem on your property.
 Here’s how to determine which deterrent is right for your needs.

-Finding The Right Visual Deterrent For Nuisance Birds
+Examples Of Visual Deterrents For Nuisance Birds

 If only a handful of birds exist on your property, visual deterrents may be enough to keep them at bay.
 A visual deterrent mimics a potential predator to scare birds.
 One example is Bird Barrier’s Eagle Eyes, which is a reflective, spinning device that utilizes sunlight to create the flash of a bird of prey.
 Eagle Eyes are minimally intrusive to the building and surrounding area but must be exposed to a good deal of sunlight and a breeze.